-The Play Like a Champion Today Educational Series is an independent 501(c)(3) dedicated to providing leadership in a worldwide effort to change the culture of youth sports.
+Play Like a Champion Today is an independent 501(c)(3) dedicated to providing leadership in a worldwide effort to change the culture of youth sports through education and consultancy.
 Since 2006, Play Like a Champion has served over 130,000 coaches and parents through a network of 230+ partners across the United States and Canada.
 Play Like a Champion moves beyond the X's and O's of coaching to address the core elements of effective coaching: 1) motivation, 2) team-building, 3) leadership.
-Scientifically-based and ethically-directed, Play Like a Champion designs its educational programs to promote children's physical, social and moral development to last a lifetime.
+Scientifically-based and ethically-directed, Play Like a Champion designs its educational programs to promote children's physical, social, emotional and moral development to last a lifetime.

-The Play Like a Champion Today Educational Series believes that the quality of preparation for our children’s educators reflects our respect for and care of our children.
+Play Like a Champion Today's Educational Series believes that the quality of preparation for our children’s educators reflects our respect for and care of our children.
 We have put our children’s physical, emotional and mental well-being in the hands of far too many well-meaning, but ill-informed coaches; and our children are paying the consequences.
 Overuse injuries, burnout, and abuse are far too common in youth and high school sports.
 Investing in quality coach education is not only prudent, but morally responsible.

 Play Like a Champion advocates youth sports as a safety net for children from distressed families, schools, and neighborhoods.
 All children deserve an opportunity to play, to be physically active, to have caring adult mentors, and to be a part of team.

 Through our A Team for Every Child initiative, Play Like a Champion Today has made service to the least advantaged its priority.
 Play Like a Champion serves a wide array of sports organizations with programs especially designed to meet their specific needs and aspirations.

 Contact us to find out how we can work with your school, league or association!

-Play Like a Champion is the only faith based Coach Education program accredited by the NCACE.
+All Play Like a Champion Coach Clinics are accredited by the NCACE.